james-willett/james-willett.com/content/posts/scala/scala-basics/2-object-oriented/exceptions/index.md

 ## Exceptions are Classes

 If you have never dealt with Java or the JVM before, you might wonder why we have the **new** keyword here when throwing the exception.
-The answer is that _exceptions are actually instances of classes_. **NullPointException** is a class.
+The answer is that [exceptions are actually instances of classes](https://docs.oracle.com/javase/specs/jls/se7/html/jls-11.html). **NullPointException** is a class.
 We instantiate it, and throw an _instance_ of it.

-The property of a class to be throwable is restricted by that class extending (or deriving from) the 'Throwable' type.
+The property of a class to be throwable is restricted by that class extending (or deriving from) the [Throwable](https://docs.oracle.com/javase/7/docs/api/java/lang/Throwable.html) type.
 All throwable classes extend the 'Throwable' class.

 ## Exceptions vs Errors

-Derided from the Throwable class are **Exceptions** (i.e. the type Exception) and Errors - these are the major throwable subtypes.
+Derided from the Throwable class are **Exceptions** (i.e. the class [Exception](https://docs.oracle.com/javase/7/docs/api/java/lang/Exception.html)) and Errors (i.e. the class [Error](https://stackoverflow.com/questions/14196820/why-do-we-need-error-class)) - these are the major throwable subtypes.

 Both exceptions and errors will crash the JVM, but they are different in their semantics.

-- Exceptions denote something that went wrong with the program, e.g. a NullPointerException
+- **Exceptions** denote something that went wrong with the program, e.g. a NullPointerException
-- Errors note something that went wrong with the system, for example a Stack Overflow error; you exceeded the memory of the JVM stack
+- **Errors** note something that went wrong with the system, for example a [Stack Overflow error](https://stackoverflow.com/questions/214741/what-is-a-stackoverflowerror) - you exceeded the memory of the JVM stack

 # Catching Exceptions

-Now that we know how to throw exceptions, let's next look at how we might exceptions in Scala.
+Now that we know how to throw exceptions, let's next look at how we might catch exceptions in Scala.

 The method below has the potential to throw an exception when called: